robertorosero/pyhtonmig/Doc/library/stdtypes.rst

 single item tuple must have a trailing comma, such as ``(d,)``.

-Buffer objects are not directly supported by Python syntax, but can be created by calling the builtin function :func:`buffer`.
+Buffer objects are not directly supported by Python syntax, but can be created by calling the built-in function :func:`buffer`.
 They don't support concatenation or repetition.

 Objects of type xrange are similar to buffers in that there is no specific syntax to